 The Health Information Technology Advisory Committee (HITAC) requested that the Information Blocking Task Force (B TF) provide recommendations to the HITAC regarding the proposals in the Cures Act Notice of Proposed Rulemaking related to information blocking.
 The Task Force recommendations were reviewed, deliberated, and approved by the full HITAC.
-This transmittal letter offers these recommendations, which the HITAC while so the NOT to the VOL Consideration.
+This transmittal letter offers these recommendations, which the HITAC whishes to advance to the ONC for consideration.